Betrayal Trauma Therapy in Canada

 How healing actually unfolds

-Recovery from betrayal trauma is not a straight line, and it is not a checklist you complete.
-It tends to move through stages — from crisis and survival, through grief and processing, into active rebuilding, and eventually integration, where the betrayal becomes part of your story rather than the whole of it.
-Progress is rarely tidy; most people take a step forward and occasionally two steps back.
-That is normal, and it is not a sign of failure.
-You can read a fuller map in our overview of the five stages of healing after betrayal trauma.
+Recovery from betrayal trauma is not a straight line.
+It tends to move through stages — from crisis and survival, through grief and processing, into active rebuilding and eventually integration, where the betrayal becomes part of your story rather than the whole of it.
+A step forward and occasionally two steps back is normal, not failure — see our overview of the five stages of healing after betrayal trauma.
+With consistent support, the acute phase typically softens over the first two to three months; left unsupported, betrayal trauma does not tend to resolve on its own.
+If the discovery is very recent, start with what to do next after finding out your partner cheated.

 Want to know roughly where you are in that arc right now?
 The short, confidential quiz below maps your responses to a recovery stage and sends a personalized roadmap to your inbox.